Global and local synaptic regulation determine the stability of homeostatic plasticity: proofs

-\emph{Part 2.a: widened reduced system and linearization.} As a first step, consider the ``widened'' reduced order system obtained by replacing $\bar{\Omega}_{m}(g)$ with $\bar{\Omega}_{m}(q)$ where $q(\cdot):\mathbb{R} \to \mathbb{R}^n$ is any differentiable signal.
+\emph{Part 2.a: widened reduced system and linearization.} First, consider the ``widened'' reduced order system obtained by replacing $\bar{\Omega}_{m}(g)$ with $\bar{\Omega}_{m}(q)$ where $q(\cdot):\mathbb{R} \to \mathbb{R}^n$ is any differentiable signal.
 The set of trajectories of the widened reduced system contains the original reduced system trajectories, corresponding to additional constrain $q = g$.
-As second step, consider the linearized dynamics of the widened reduced order system
+Then, consider the linearized dynamics of the widened reduced order system

 where $\psi$ corresponds to the function arising from the composition of \eqref{eq:G}, \eqref{EQ:V} and \eqref{EQ:Ca}.
 In what follows we construct a differential Lyapunov function to show exponential contraction of the system (\cite{forni2013differential}), which implies exponential stability.